scottemac00/stock-analysis/README.md

 Trading volumes remained high on both of these stocks and Steve might consider recommending these over the previous *DQ* offering.
 ### Code Performance
-Optimizing the code enabled the output scripts to run approximately 4/10ths of a second faster, so in theory adding more data will also take less time to compute given the refactored VBA_Challenge file.
+Optimizing the code enabled the output scripts to run approximately 4/10ths to 5/10ths of a second faster, so in theory adding more data will also take less time to compute given the refactored VBA_Challenge file.
 The 15,000 or so data points per sheet resulted in script runs as follows:

 | ![](https://github.com/scottemac00/stock-analysis/blob/0224d5664e57cd7f7ee4535c6b677a8ee876903f/Resources/Non-Refactored%20Code%20Time%202017.png) | ![](https://github.com/scottemac00/stock-analysis/blob/0224d5664e57cd7f7ee4535c6b677a8ee876903f/Resources/VBA_Challenge_2017.png) |
 | --------------------------- | ----------------------------- |